juancho11gm/juancho11gm.github.io/_posts/adventjs.md

 # What is AdventJS

 AdventJS is a code challenge hosted by [adventjs](https://adventjs.dev/es).
-In the online platform you will solve daily programming challenges that can be solved using JavaScript and TypeScript.
+In the online platform, you will solve daily programming challenges that can be solved using JavaScript and TypeScript.

 Each day in December, a new challenge is released.
-Each one of the challenges have a score based on the cognitive complexity and execution speed.
+Each one of the challenges has a score based on cognitive complexity and execution speed.

 This initiative is led by [MiduDev](https://midu.dev/).